 Many people struggle with forgiving themselves even after they have confessed their sin and repented of wrong doing.
 God convicts of our sin so we can repent and be set free...the enemy condemns us with our sin and our past and tries to hold us hostage and trapped in a prison of self- loathing and guilt.
 To not forgive ourselves even after we have confessed and repented, is to hold ourselves to a higher standard of forgiveness than God does...it is like calling God a liar by not taking him at His word that His forgiveness IS enough and sets us free....it's like saying that what Christ did on the cross was not good enough.

 We all have things we would like to change...things that we regret... even things that have happened that were not sin, but were an accident ... but to live in the unchangeable past does not allow God to move you forward into the fullness of all He has called you to.
 God does not want us to live in the past and God in His goodness uses everything in the life of a believer for our good and His glory...He redeems everything that the enemy meant for our harm...but God can't heal us and help us if we refuse to allow Him to.
 We need to cast off the chains that the enemy places on us by not forgiving either ourselves or others.
 Think of all the many examples of people in the Bible who blew it and were forgiven and were still used by God...Moses killed a man, David took another man's wife and then killed her husband, Peter denied the Lord three times, Paul condemned and killed Christians before his conversion...
 God's forgiveness is complete and transforming and full of His amazing grace and mercy.
 Our past does not have to be our prison.
-God can turn your mess into a message that will help others...God is not limited in what He can do in and through your life, because of your past or your mistakes, He will redeem it.
+God can turn your mess into a message that will help others...God is not limited in what He can do in and through your life because of your past or your mistakes.
+He will redeem everything and waste nothing.

 You can use the letter writing exercise that I shared above with yourself if you are stuck and unable to forgive yourself.
 Write down all the things that you regret, feel guilty over, and can't let go of and after each thing write the words, "I let this go so I can be free, thank you Lord, for forgiving me."
 Then shred it or burn it to symbolize that those things are done and gone from your life and then walk in the freedom that Christ died to give you.